Do I have a claim?

 Each case is different because every person is different.
 There are two basic types of compensation:

-1. Compensation for your injuries – these are for your pain, suffering and loss of activities, for example, sport and hobbies.
+- Compensation for your injuries– this is for your pain, suffering and loss of amenity, for example, sport and hobbies.
 We obtain medical evidence so that we value this part of your claim.

-2. Other losses – these are to compensate you for expenses including (depending on the type of claim):
+- Other losses– this is to compensate you for expenses including (depending on the type of claim):

 On each claim we discuss with you the types of loss for which you are able to claim.
 It is important that you keep a record and, if possible, documentary evidence of your losses, for example, invoices/receipts and hospital appointment cards.